zilexa/autosetup-VERO4K_RPi/README.md

 # autosetup
-Automatically installs and configures a Vero 4K or RPi device running OSMC or Debian to get a "Netflix-like" experience!
+Automatically installs and configures a Vero 4K or RasberryPi device running OSMC or Debian to get a "Netflix-like" experience!

 **For the system to know what series and movies you want to watch, you need a free account on trakt.tv.
 Go to trakt.tv, create an account, go to your profile, create a list called "TVshows".
 Now search the tvshows you like to watch and add them to the "TVshows" list.
 Search for movies and add them to the "watchlist".**